What is outpatient surgery?

 prefer to recover in their homes rather than in the hospital.

 Easier to schedule.
-In a hospital, a scheduled surgery may be delayed by an emergency surgery or procedures
+In a hospital, a scheduled surgery may be delayed by an emergency surgery or procedure

-that take longer than planned.
+that takes longer than planned.
 An outpatient clinic can often stay on schedule more

 easily.
 This is because the procedures are less complex and more routine.